Dave Shalansky

-Dave Shalansky (born on October 28th) is an American actor born and raised in Rhode Island.
+Dave Shalansky is an American actor.

 Early life and education

+Shalansky was born and raised in a Reform Jewish home in Warwick, Rhode Island.
+Shalansky's father, Len Shalansky, was a fine artist and an illustrator who studied briefly at Cooper Union and Pratt Institute in New York City.
+His artwork can be seen on many 1970s Hasbro toys.
+Namely, the Weeble.
+Shalansky's mother was a school teacher.

-Shalansky was born and raised in Warwick, Rhode Island.
-He earned a BFA in acting from Boston University.
+Shalansky earned a BFA in acting from Boston University.

+Dave also studied improv comedy at UCB Upright Citizens Brigade in Los Angeles.
+He is also a Meisner trained method actor and studied the Meisner technique under noted Meisner teacher Sandy Marshall.

 Career

-After moving to New York City immediately following graduation, he became successful in television commercials and continued his acting career by working in the New York and regional theatre circuits.
+After moving to New York City immediately following graduation, he became successful in television commercials and continued his acting career by working regularly in New York and regional theatres.
 In 1997, he appeared in a production of Balm in Gilead.
-In 2003, Shalansky moved to Los Angeles, and began working steadily in television and film.
+In 2003, Shalansky moved to Los Angeles, and began building his career in television and film.

+Actor, writer and director, Michael Raymond-James was Shalansky's roommate for a brief time in Brooklyn, NY when they were starting out as young actors.
+Years later, Raymond-James wrote a part for Shalansky in the award winning short film "The Missing Peace" for which Raymond-James also directed.
+Shalansky also became good friends with Dailyn Rodriquez and David Graziano when they were all coming up together back in New York.
+Both of whom became successful TV writers, producers and showrunners after moving to Los Angeles.
+Shalansky claims the reason he originally moved to Los Angeles was because of these three friends who found great success there.
+They all encouraged Shalansky to move "out west".
+Shalansky finally caved, drove across country, and soon began booking work on multiple TV series.
+The first major role Shalansky landed was the character of Harry on the Gilmore Girls.

-In October 2016, Shalansky was asked by friend John Krasinski to join the cast in a staged reading of the Oscar Award-winning screenplay Good Will Hunting.
+In October 2016, Shalansky was asked by friend John Krasinski to join the cast in a staged reading of the screenplay Good Will Hunting.
 Shalansky joined Matt Damon, Ben Affleck, John Krasinski, Emily Blunt, Daveed Diggs, Tom McCarthy, Keegan-Michael Key, Margo Martindale and Harvey Weinstein at the Skirball Center for the Performing Arts in New York City.

-In November 2016, Shalansky landed a recurring guest star role on Grey's Anatomy.